Doctor in Killarney

 Repeat Prescription Requests

 If you require your repeat prescription, please ensure you allow 3 working days.
 Your GP will require time to check and prepare your prescription.
 We will email your prescription directly to your pharmacy of choice.
+Please email your name, date of birth and a list of your repeat medications to firstname.lastname@example.org.
 A fee of €20 will apply to private scripts.

 Make an Appointment